Australia should’ve won the 2014 World Cup (if it was based on Direct Debit use)

 Direct Debit is great for B2B – not just B2C.
 In Australia, Direct Debit is commonly used by large enterprises to collect payments from commercial clients.
 We have started to see this shift in the UK - over 25% of B2B payments are now being made via Direct Debit, however, due to the risks associated with chargebacks most of these are for small utility style payments.
 There is therefore still considerable room for growth – particularly as we move towards SEPA – so we may see more and more businesses reaping the benefits of B2B Direct Debit payments in the near future.

-If you’d like to find out more about whether Direct Debit could help your business check out our guide to the transactions Direct Debit is great (and not so great) for.
+If you’d like to find out more about whether Direct Debit could help your business check out our guide to Direct Debit.